 Individualizing Medicine 2014: From Promise to Practice focuses on how to translate the promise of genomic medicine to your practice.
 Expert speakers, focused breakout sessions, real-life case studies and a poster session provide opportunities to discover and discuss emerging topics in applied genomics.

-Want to learn about the latest findings in genomics and how to apply them to your practice?
-Network with professionals in your field?
-Share your clinical case studies and research?
+This conference is intended for those who are interested in learning about the latest findings in genomics and how to apply them to your practice, to network with professionals in your field and to share your clinical case studies and research.

 The goals Individualizing Medicine Conference are to explain practical applications for integrating genomics and pharmacogenomics to individualize patient care, discuss strategies to overcome obstacles of implementing genomic sequencing for patient care and to discuss how to disseminate genomic information to patients through an ethical, legal and regulatory framework.
 This will be accomplished by using cases, apply knowledge learned to discern whether a patient may benefit from whole-genome or whole-exome sequencing